 You can also use this weekly planner to help you quit coffee and reward yourself for the efforts.

 Let’s go over a few tips to help you stomp the coffee addiction and move on to a healthier lifestyle.

 Tips and Tricks To Quit Coffee

 1. Reduce The Number of Cups You Drink Everyday

-Similar to nicotine withdrawal or drug withdrawal symptoms, caffeine withdrawal can produce some ignorant side-effects.
-The most common way to reduce the side-effects of withdrawal and convert to a different supplement is reducing your coffee intake.
+Similar to nicotine withdrawal or drug withdrawal symptoms, caffeine withdrawal can produce some ignorant side effects.
+The most common way to reduce the side effects of withdrawal and convert to a different supplement is by reducing your coffee intake.

 For example, if you usually drink four cups of coffee per day, try only drinking three cups of coffee for the next two weeks and progressively decreasing the amount of coffee you drink per day.